open62541/open62541/doc/tutorial_firstStepsServer.rst

 This is all that is needed to start your OPC UA Server.
 Compile the the server with GCC using the following command::

-   ichrispa@Cassandra:myServerApp> gcc -Wl,-rpath,`pwd` -I ./include -L ./ ./myServer.c -o myServer  -lopen62541
+   :myServerApp> gcc -Wl,-rpath,`pwd` -I ./include -L ./ ./myServer.c -o myServer  -lopen62541

 Some notes: You are using a dynamically linked library (libopen62541.so), which needs to be locates in your dynamic linkers search path.
 Unless you copy libopen62541.so into a common folder like /lib or /usr/lib, the linker will fail to find the library and complain (i.e. not run the application). ``-Wl,-rpath,`pwd``` adds your present working directory to the relative searchpaths of the linker when executing the binary (you can also use ``-Wl,-rpath,.`` if the binary and the library are always in the same directory).

 Now execute the server::

-   ichrispa@Cassandra:myServerApp> ./myServer
+   :myServerApp> ./myServer

 You have now compiled and started your first OPC UA Server.
 Though quite unspectacular and only terminatable with ``CTRL+C`` (SIGTERM) at the moment, you can already launch it and browse around with UA Expert.
 The Server will be listening on localhost:16664 - go ahead and give it a try.